CodyTolene/The-Wand-Company-Pip-Boy-3000-Mk-V-Community-Guide/Deconstruction and Sd card Replacement.md

-# how to open your Pip-boy safely and optionally replace your sd card
+# how to open your Pip-boy safely and optionally replace your sd card (also manual reset)

 Below is a guide to opening your device and accessing the sd card safely, if you have already done this please skip to the section on formatting your card and replacing the files.
 Make sure you feel confident to do this as there are several small wires that can be easily damaged.
+The Pip-boy will take and micro sd card thats correctly formatted but for stability its recommended to keep it below 32gb.

 ## section 1: Preperation and opening the device